andygill/EECS_368/Final_Project/README.md

 ##Backlog

 #####Javascript
-let users enter as many x,y coordinates as they want. let users specify edges between points (draw a line, label it's cost)

-######Haskell
+- Draw and save nodes for each mouseclick
+    - Need Array to Push point pairs to
+    - How to implement this?
+- Draw and enter costs for edges between nodes
+- Implement "I'm finished button using" Promises.

+#####Haskell
-Continue taking notes on A* algorithm
+- Continue taking notes on A* algorithm
-Look at Haskell implementations
+- Look at Haskell implementations
-Break down data types
+- Break down data types

 #####Completed
 - Set up index.html